Recovering the homology of immersed manifolds: Reach of an immersed manifold

-In this subsection, we suppose that the dimension of the manifold $\MMo$ is $d=1$, and we assume the Hypotheses \ref{hyp:regularityimm}, \ref{hyp:curvature} and \ref{hyp:mu}.
-We give an upper bound on the measure $\mu_0(\lambda_0^t)$, i.e., the measure of points $x_0 \in \MMo$ with normal reach not greater than $t$.
-This proves a result announced in Subsection \ref{subsec:notations}: Hypothesis \ref{hyp:normalreach} is a consequence of Hypotheses \ref{hyp:regularityimm}, \ref{hyp:curvature} and \ref{hyp:mu}. \medbreak We shall use two quantities related to the immersion $\MMo$.
-Let $\mathcal{D}_0$ be the set of critical points of the Euclidean distance on $\MMo$, that is,
+In this subsection, we assume the Hypotheses \hyperref[hyp:2]{2} and \hyperref[hyp:3]{3}, as well as Hypothesis \hyperref[hyp:1prime]{1'}, stated in the next paragraph.
+This last hypothesis can be seen as a strengthening of Hypothesis \hyperref[hyp:1]{1}.
+Our goal is to give an upper bound on $\mu_0(\lambda_0^t)$, the measure of the set of points $x_0 \in \MMo$ with normal reach not greater than $t$ (see Proposition \ref{prop:quantif_normal_reach}).
+This proves a result announced in Subsect. \ref{Paper2:subsec:model}: Hypothesis \hyperref[hyp:4]{4} is a consequence of Hypotheses \hyperref[hyp:1prime]{1'}, \hyperref[hyp:2]{2} and \hyperref[hyp:3]{3}.
+We close this subsection with a remark concerning generalizations of this result.
+Since Hypothesis \hyperref[hyp:4]{4} trivially holds when the immersion is an embedding (with $r_{\ref{Paper2:hyp:normalreach:index}} = \min \lambda_0$ and $c_{\ref{Paper2:hyp:normalreach:index}} = 0$), we shall also suppose that $\imm$ is not an embedding.